minetest/dev.luanti.org/content/for-engine-devs/meetings.md

     Coverity: https://scan.coverity.com/projects/12441
         Need to triage issues, many legitimate issues to fix.
     Timed move (#1489)
-    Added formspec element 'KeyEventBox' for charbased input (#1737) Add ability to escape commands with a back-slash (#1768)
+    Added formspec element 'KeyEventBox' for char-based input (#1737) Add ability to escape commands with a back-slash (#1768)
         <ShadowNinja> I may want to tweak this so that it doesn't strip the slash when you type "\foo" (or maybe not?
      It should at least work for the client-side dot-commands too) Split block position in SQLite3 database (and use R*Tree) (#1845) Use a settings object for the main settings (#1949)
-        <ShadowNinja> I also unified Initialize and InitiallizeAsync, which was necessary to implement this.
+        <ShadowNinja> I also unified Initialize and InitializeAsync, which was necessary to implement this.
         I think the unification is worth merging even without the settings object change.
 This conflicts with just about the entire ScriptAPI, so I don't want to rebase it too often :-) Add listpredict to the formspec (#1988)
     Add non-global mod namespaces (#2039)
 ```